Bloom Into You: Visuals

 Before the opening theme was commissioned, Kato had already clearly envisioned the opening and ending animation's visuals.
 With the approval of producer Shinpei Yamashita, Kato began drawing the opening animation's storyboards before the song was received.
-Kato intended the opening, which he described as reflecting the "dual nature" of the characters, to feel similar to a music video, particularly in how he confined its setting to a single location.
-He chose the visuals of flowers blooming within the school as he felt this would make for impactful imagery, and provide for the opportunity to insert a significant amount of symbolism, particularly in the use of flower language.
+Kato intended the opening, which he described as reflecting the "dual nature" of the characters, to feel similar to a music video, particularly its setting's confinement to a single location.
+He chose to include visuals of flowers blooming within the school as he felt this would make for impactful imagery and allow for inserting significant symbolism, particularly through the use of flower language.
 The ending animation, which Kato described as simpler and more straightforward, was based on an illustration from a cell phone case that was sold as merchandise for the manga.
-The upbeat tone of the ending theme "hectopascal" was chosen to "reset [the viewers'] feelings", thus leaving them happy and eager to see the next episode rather than anxious about the plot's development, and the more heavy and emotional tone of the opening was chosen to contrast this choice.
+The upbeat tone of the ending theme "hectopascal" was chosen to "reset [the viewers'] feelings", leaving them happy and eager to see the next episode rather than anxious about the plot's development.
+The more heavy and emotional tone of the opening was chosen to contrast with this choice.

 In creating the anime's character designs, Hiroaki Gōda described evoking Nakatani's art as a significant challenge.
 Kato advised him to "avoid a cookie-cutter look".
 As he was not well-versed in "modern styles of art", he spent several months polishing his versions of the characters, but felt they still fell short of the detail seen in Nakatani's art.
-When drawing his cuts of the animation, he did not consult his own character design sheets, instead always referred to Nakatani's original drawings.
-Gōda felt that while drawing Yuu was "straightforward", Touko's expressions were more challenging due to her being "two-faced".
+When drawing his cuts of the animation, he did not consult his own character design sheets, instead always referring to Nakatani's original drawings.
+Gōda stated that while drawing Yuu was "straightforward", Touko's expressions were more challenging due to her being "two-faced".
 He commented that the scenes "when they are thinking something, but don't let that reflect on their face" were particularly difficult to draw as it was necessary to convey the desired emotion without using their expressions to plainly depict it.
-Sayaka was considered difficult as well, as Gōda felt he would often "fail to draw her with the proper air of royalty".
-However, he noted Sayaka's expressions in two specific scenes, when she confronts Yuu in the sixth episode, and when she dismisses her ex-girlfriend in the eighth episode, as being "really fun".
+Sayaka was considered difficult to draw as well, as Gōda felt he would often "fail to draw her with the proper air of royalty".
+However, he noted Sayaka's expressions in two specific scenes—when she confronts Yuu in the sixth episode, and when she dismisses her ex-girlfriend in the eighth episode— as being "really fun".

 Music

 The anime's musical score, composed by Michiru Ōshima, was written with the general intention of creating "something that should sparkle."
 The musical arrangement was limited to the use of piano, string, and woodwind instruments, and as such, Ōshima opted to create a chamber music score.
-The score was recorded at a New York-based music studio, to produce a "fresh and sharp" sound.
+The score was recorded at a New York-based music studio to produce a "fresh and sharp" sound.
 Although she wanted to elicit a "psychological response" in viewers, Ōshima did not want to project an overwhelming "gloomy" mood.
 35 tracks were ordered for the score.